pratty010/Boxes/Try_Hack_Me/Mr_Robot_CTF/Write_Up.md

 ### Services Enumeration

 Ran a quick scan for all ports usinng nmap.
-Nmap is the most widely used tool for service enumeration.
+Nmap is the most widely used tool for services enumeration.
 If it was a local box, we could have used _netdiscover_ to obatin the IP of the box.

 ```bash
 # Nmap 7.91 scan initiated Wed Nov 11 22:40:19 2020 as: